HolyChris/EnterpriseDemo_Backend/README.md

 If we are done with login/signin pages then this is not a problem as we can get this token in login/signin response.
 Else, we have created a default api user (having admin role) on staging with token, **D2EdWKgbs8cq9PHyLhrA**, and can be used untill we are done with login pages.

+Multiple apps are deployed on Heroku for each client.
+Each app is given its own remote git origin locally to deploy separately.
+To get info about the app simply run

+`heroku info --app eco-roof`